QuentinRa/blog.quentinra.dev/programming/web/android/activities/index.md

 #### Explicit intent

-Example to navigate to "MainActivity"
+Ex: to navigate to "MainActivity"

 ```kotlin
 // this = a context